Tenrys/csgo_richpresence/README.md

 ## Manual:

-1. Place the `gamestate_integration_discordrpc.cfg` file from this repository in the `cfg` folder located in your game's installation directory.
-The game should now be trying to send info to the program when you restart it. (port `3000` is used by default in both the file and program)
+1. Place the `gamestate_integration_discordrpc.cfg` file from this repository in the `cfg` folder located in your game's installation directory. *(Default, on Windows: `C:\Program Files (x86\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg`)* The game should now be trying to send info to the program when you restart it. (port `3000` is used by default in both the file and program)
 2. Launch the program, **keep it open until you're done playing**.
     - If you don't want to install Python and everything else, use the [latest release](https://github.com/Tenrys/csgo_richpresence/releases/latest)'s executable.

 Your Discord status will now change according to what is happening in the game!

+You don't need to setup your own Discord application, but I've included some the assets I've used for it if you need to.
+If you're a developer you should be able to understand how to figure everything out starting from [your Discord applications page](https://discordapp.com/developers/applications/me).
+The team icons are named `ct` and `t` and are considered small images.
+The map icons are just taken from the game's original maps folder, are considered large images and are named all lowercase based on the map's file name.

 ## Command line options: